 Each power plan represents a combination of numerous underlying power management parameters.
-The built-in plans are three collections of recommended settings that cover a wide variety of workloads and scenarios.
+The builtin plans are three collections of recommended settings that cover a wide variety of workloads and scenarios.
 However, we recognize that these plans will not meet every customer's needs.

 The following sections describe ways to tune some specific processor power management parameters to meet goals not addressed by the three built-in plans.
-If you need to understand a wider array of power parameters, see Power Policy Configuration and Deployment in Windows.
+If you need to understand a wider array of power parameters, see Powercfg command-line options.